 This is the format used at the National Finals.
 While not a strict requirement, local Invitational events are highly encouraged to use this format.
 Please confirm the tournament format for your specific local Invitational event by contacting the person listed on the Tournament Schedule page.

-If you and your foursome win your local tournament, you will earn an invitation to compete in the 72-hole National Finals at The Ocean Course at Kiawah Island Golf Resort.
-The tournament will be held March 21–25, 2018 and played on the renown Ocean Course, Osprey Point and Turtle Point courses.
-We hope you will represent your local tournament and city in this prestigious nationwide competition!
+If your foursome wins your local tournament, you will earn an invitation to compete in the 72-hole National Finals at the Kiawah Island Golf Resort.
+The tournament will be held March 18-22, 2020 and played on the renowned Ocean Course, Cougar Point and Turtle Point courses.

 All play in Invitational tournaments is governed by the USGA Rules of Golf, as amended by local rules and those set forth below regarding the scramble format.
 As scramble play is not recognized in the Rules of Golf, the organizers of the Invitational have established the following rules to govern those Invitational tournaments conducted as scramble competitions.
 Except as set forth below or otherwise modified locally, the USGA Rules of Golf govern all play.